 And I had to be honest.
 I said, "Sorry, I've never heard of him.
 Is he a big band leader?"
 And he gave me a disgusted look and then fidgeted on the chair for a moment and then apologized and said in a controlled manner, "I'm sorry, ma'am, I keep forgetting that humans cannot see into the future."
 And I said, "What?!"
 And he jumped down from the chair and put his pudgy hands on the desk and looked me straight in the cleavage.
 "Are you going to help me or not?" and I kind of looked around helplessly for a moment, totally taken aback and stuttered, "Sure.
 I'll do my best.
 I mean, it's only a book, right?"
 And he gave a small groan and said, "Right!
 And the Taj is only a Mahal!!

 So I ran next door to Clapsaddle's and bought him some milk and a cookie and tried to calm him down as best I could.
 I was sure that I was interacting with one sick puppy in desperate need of medical attention.
 (Of the shrinky kind.)
 But I was fascinated.
 He ate the cookie very politely and drank the milk slowly and deliberately like he was trying to decide how much to tell me.
-When he had finished, he looked at me from where he had seated himself on a box of paint thinner that I had neglected to take home the week before.
-The milk mustache was distracting but he wasn't aware of it and began giving me so many details concerning the case that I had to take down notes in order to keep up.
+When he had finished, he looked at me from where he had seated himself on a box of paint thinner that I had neglected to take home.
+The milk mustache was distracting but he wasn't aware of it and began giving me details concerning the case so quickly that I had trouble keeping up and jotting them down in my notebook.